 Along with varied geography, the province also demonstrates diverse climatic conditions.
 Visitors can explore rainforests along the coast, freezing winters further north, and mild weather conditions as they move the inland.

 The living expenses in British Columbia differ depending upon the region as if it is a rural area or one of the major cities of the province.
 British Columbia has the highest cost of living among all the provinces and territories in Canada.
 However, the extraordinary healthcare cover offered by the provincial government and fascinating schools makes the province a worthy choice.

 The average housing cost in the province of British Columbia is $632,000.

 British Columbia has emerged as a prime destination for the film industry.
 The extensive undeveloped land, free from roads, fences, and any other modern infrastructure, makes the province perfect for filming shots.
 The province of British Columbia secures the position of the third-largest film industry (after Hollywood and New York) in North America, also known as Hollywood North.

 Moreover, the province has abundant natural resources, resulting in the growth of fishing, agriculture, and mining industries.
-British Columbia sports a strong, stable, and growing economy, which is creating numerous employment opportunities for thousands of people in different fields, also including, construction, education, and manufacturing industries.
+British Columbia sports a strong, stable, and growing economy, creating numerous employment opportunities for thousands of people in different fields, including construction, education, and manufacturing industries.

 Demographics of British Columbia